These days Millie’s former black and white face is almost pure white because of her age.

 I’m going to give you 13 varieties of pup loaf (dog meatloaf) and dog meatballs in this post.
+For more dog friendly meatballs go here.
 Feel free to mix and match ingredients and use your imagination.

 Before we get started though let me answer one question I get regularly.